 out is the output image generated from the TensorFlow model applied to the entire input image.

 Important note: We just have run the CNN in patch-based mode, meaning that the application extracts and process patches independently at regular intervals.
 This is costly, because the sampling strategy requires to duplicate a lot of overlapping patches, and process them independently.
-The TensorflowModelServe application enables to uses fully convolutional models, enabling to process seamlessly entire output images blocks... but that's another story!
+The TensorflowModelServe application enables to uses fully convolutional models, enabling to process seamlessly entire output images blocks... but that's also another story!

 This tutorials has explained how to perform an image classification using a simple deep learning architecture.

 The OTBTF, a remote module of the Orfeo ToolBox (OTB), has been used to process images from a user’s perspective: no coding skills were required for this tutorial.
 QGIS was used for visualization purposes.